DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 The Gift Card Redemption Widget enables your customers to redeem gift cards to their account for later use.
 ![Gift card purchase widget](assets/redemption-widget.png)

-When the customer clicks the button to redeem the gift card in the email, they are taken to the redemption page indicated in your Drop-In template.
+When the customer clicks the button to redeem the gift card in the email, they are taken to the redemption page indicated in your Drop-in template.

 The redemption page should include the following snippet: